svelte-add/svelte-add/.changeset/sweet-bees-happen.md

 "@svelte-add/adders": patch
 ---

-fix: only add `prettier-plugin-tailwindcss` if it doesn't already exists
+fix: only add `prettier-plugin-tailwindcss` if it doesn't exist